zeke/devcenter-scraper/content/md/heroku-postgres-extensions-postgis-full-text-search.md

 > database for geographic information systems (GIS)

 <p class="warning" markdown="1">
-PostGIS v2.0 support on Heroku Postgres is in beta and is subject to change in the future.
+PostGIS support on Heroku Postgres is in beta and is subject to change in the future.
 </p>

 ### Requirements

 Currently, PostGIS can only be used on Production tier [Heroku Postgres plans](https://addons.heroku.com/heroku-postgresql).
 It is not available on the Dev or Basic Starter tier plans.
-Additionally, PostGIS is only available with Postgres v9.2.
+Additionally, PostGIS is only available as v2.1 with Postgres 9.3 or as v2.0 with Postgres v9.2.

 ### Provisioning

-PostGIS support can be added like any other extension, as long as your database meets the requirements
+PostGIS support can be added like any other extension, as long as your database meets the requirements above

 	:::term
-	$ heroku addons:add heroku-postgresql:ronin --version=9.2
+	$ heroku addons:add heroku-postgresql:ronin --version=9.3

 and then simply run `create extension postgis`.
 Note also that this functionality is only availble on newer databases.
 If your database